-Since it could take several weeks to complete the final package once they reach an initial deal, lawmakers are set to pass a short-term spending patch that would punt the next funding deadline to March 11, avoiding a government shutdown at the end of next week.
-The House plans to vote on that stopgap funding bill Tuesday afternoon, followed by Senate action sometime before federal cash runs out at midnight on Feb.
+Since it could take several weeks to complete the final package once they reach an initial deal, lawmakers are set to clear a short-term spending patch that would punt the next funding deadline to March 11, avoiding a government shutdown at the end of next week.
+The House voted 272-162 to pass the stopgap funding bill Tuesday evening, and Senate action is expected to follow sometime before federal cash runs out at midnight on Feb.
 18.

 House Democratic leaders anticipate a challenging effort to get enough votes to pass the final package, since the deal is sure to boost defense spending well beyond Biden’s request to increase military funding by less than 2 percent.
 While many progressive Democrats have called for substantially slashing the Pentagon’s budget, they could have to weigh supporting a military increase of at least 5 percent.

 “It may not be everything that everybody wants, but it will be a good bill,” Hoyer said on Tuesday, when asked about the backlash expected from some progressives.

 The end result will be “much much better” than continuing with stopgap spending, the majority leader said.
 Congress has already passed two of those short-term patches since the fiscal year started in October, dragging out funding levels set at the end of Donald Trump’s presidency.